Understanding RRSP Withdrawals in Retirement: What You Need to Know

 • 30% on withdrawals over $15,000

-For residents of Quebec, an additional provincial withholding tax applies.
-It is important to note that this withholding tax is not your final tax liability.
-It is simply a prepayment toward the total tax you may owe.
+It is important to understand that this withholding tax is not your final tax liability.
+It is simply a prepayment toward the total tax you may owe when you file your annual tax return.

-2. RRSP Withdrawals Are Fully Taxable
+2. RRSP Withdrawals Are Taxable Income

-For example, if your annual retirement income is $40,000 and you withdraw an additional $20,000 from your RRSP, your total taxable income becomes $60,000.
+If your annual retirement income is $40,000 and you withdraw an additional $20,000 from your RRSP, your total taxable income becomes $60,000.

 3. What Happens at Age 71

-• A Registered Retirement Income Fund (RRIF)
+• Convert it into a Registered Retirement Income Fund (RRIF)

-• An annuity
+• Purchase an annuity

 4. Why You May Owe More Tax